Last updated on May 24th, 2020

 But for me, the best part about visiting Tiree is just getting out onto a beach that’s miles from anywhere and enjoying the peace and quiet without any distractions from the modern world coming to interfere with your holiday.

-Visiting this place is like stepping back in time twenty years which is something that’s difficult to find nowadays, and it’s for this reason that Tiree tops the list of my favourite Scottish islands.
+Visiting the place is like stepping back in time twenty years which is an experience that’s difficult to find nowadays, and it’s for this reason that Tiree tops the list of my favourite Scottish islands.

 Getting to Tiree